vseryakov/backendjs/README.md

 # Installation

+To install the module with all optional dependencies if they are available in the system

+Note: if for example ImageMagick is not istalled it will be skipped, same goes to all database drivers(PostgreSQL, MySQL) and nanomsg.

         npm install backendjs

+To force internal nanomsg and ImageMagick to be compiled the following command must be used:

+        npm install backendjs --backend_deps_force

 This may take some time because of compiling required dependencies like ImageMagick, nanomsg and LevelDB.
 They are not required in all applications but still part of the core of the system to be available once needed.